Wififorge/Wififorge.github.io/content/Installation/Installation.md

 The following walk through can be used to deploy WifiForge with minimal understanding and within minutes.
 ## Compatibility
-Wifi-Forge should work on any linux operating system using the docker container.
+WifiForge should work on any linux operating system using the docker container.
 The following Operating Systems have been tested and are confirmed to work.
 - Kali Linux
 - Parrot OS
 - Ubuntu